 Staff reviewed the gas purchasing activities and capacity management activities of Piedmont to determine whether the Company correctly calculated the amount of gains and losses accrued under its Incentive Plan and whether it complied fully with the terms of its tariff.
-Staff agrees with the IPA Account balances as calculated by the Company.
-Therefore, there are no findings.
-A summary of the account, as filed by the Company, is shown below.
+Staff's audit revealed two (2) findings, which represent an increase of \$812.06 in the Company's reported under-recovered balance in the Incentive Plan Account as of June 30, 2015.
+The correct ending balance in the IPA Account is \$1,382,031.69 under-recovery.
+A summary of the IPA account as filed by the Company and as adjusted by the Staff is shown below, followed by a description of the findings.